 How to set up Google AMP for your WordPress website

-Setting up AMP for your site should be fairly straightforward, especially if you’ve already got some WordPress experience – which you probably have if you’re reading this article.
+Setting up AMP On Your WordPress Site for your site should be fairly straightforward, especially if you’ve already got some WordPress experience – which you probably have if you’re reading this article.

 There’s an official Google AMP plugin that makes things easier.